Ingredients

 Chestnut Brownies:

-Start by cooking the brownies.
+Start by cooking the chestnuts.
 Score each chestnut along one side and place in a pot of boiling water.
 Boil for about 20 minutes then drain, and when cool enough to touch, peel both hard outer skin and thinner inner skin so that you’re left with the pale nut.
 Chop chestnuts roughly, or blitz if you prefer less prominent texture.
 Set aside.

 When you are ready to make the brownies, brush a 22 cm square baking tin with melted butter and line with baking paper.
 Preheat the oven to 170°C.